 Both birds headed out to hunt at 5:45 am and I headed back to the Art Museum.
 Beautiful blue sky, brilliantly illuminated terra cotta on the Museum roof and breathtaking views of the city, but no hawks, so back I went to the Parkway, and at 6:15 am Della arrived.

-as there was so much going on this morning that it was difficult to keep track of everyone!
+Thank heaven there were two of us as there was so much going on this morning that it was difficult to keep track of everyone!
 I think we may have seen both parents and a minimum of two eyasses although, in the absence of Kay, I have only the grainiest of photos as evidence.

 As Della and I were leaving at 9:15, I looked back at the Granary, where we had last seen one of the eyasses, and spotted a hawk soaring high above -- circling, circling, floating, circling higher, too high to photograph – for several minutes before leveling out and heading south across the parkway.
 I wonder who s/he was and where s/he was going?